Truc4p/final-year-project/MOBILE_ADMIN_COMPLETE.md

 Use your admin credentials from the database.

 ### 5. **Start Broadcasting!**
-- Tap the record button
+- Tap the start stream button
 - Enter stream details
 - Grant camera permissions
 - Start streaming!